turingschool/front-end-curriculum/projects/module-2/refactor-tractor.md

 #### Nice to know

-This project is set up to use [Webpack](https://webpack.js.org/guides/getting-started/), a module bundler.
-It will take whatever code we write, and bundle it into a series of more efficient files that the browser can read (allowing us to use things like Sass, npm packages and ES6 `import` / `export` syntax).

 This [video](https://www.youtube.com/watch?v=GU-2T7k9NfI) provides a nice overview of some things webpack lets us do out of the box, most of which is set up for you already.

 This [article](https://survivejs.com/webpack/what-is-webpack/) provides some more detail into how Webpack works, and what the `webpack.config.js` file is doing (don't mess with this file unless you're sure you need to -- feel free to ask before you change things).